EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 The Option is of Class U for OSCORE.

+{{fig-edhoc-opt}} shows the format for a CoAP message containing both OSCORE and EDHOC, using the newly defined EDHOC option for signaling.

 ~~~~~~~~~~~~~~~~~
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1